pedromn0/xboxlp-milestone-1/README.md

 ## Features

+The project was conceptualised to be straightforward utilising the main differentials of product to communicate the message across 4 main section as is possible to understand below:

+1. Navbar;

+2. Sliding carousel showcasing the main sections;

+3. Section with main tech features;

+4. Section dedicated to advertise Gamepass subscription and main games available to play;

+5. Backwards compatibility system;

+6. Footer.

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features

-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...
+- The **Sliding Carousel** has the approach to stand out the main ideas with key images which works as link leading the users to a better understanding about what the user what to know more.

+ - The **Tech Features Section** was developed to just reassure the powerful capabilities of the console itself and clarity what is possible to expect in the technologic point of view.

+ - In **Games Section** is where relays the opportuny for Xbox showcase the platform as something more than just exclusive games or a single piece of hardware.
+This section were developed to explain for the future user what they advantages to be Xbox user’s and what are the different ways to be one.
+The best way to materialise assertively were throughout videos and brief description of them.

+ - The **Backwards Compatibility** is the main unique approach of the brand and for this reason was choose to pass the idea of continuity that every user have accros different generations but keeping what the already have as a consumers of the brand and even better keep being able to playing games from previous genrations but in a better and unique way.
+In this section the tech capabilities were explored.

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Another feature idea
+- Gallery on grid format to ilustrate some images of the new console.

 ## Technologies Used